virtuozzo/cloudscripting-docs/docs/creating-manifest/addons.md

-#Addons

-A Cloud Scripting technology provides an ability to install a custom addons within new environment or in an existing environment.
-A custom addon is an insertion with manifest `type` *update* within a parent JPS.
-It is described in `addons` section.

-These addons can be called in two options - an install addon within one `nodeGroup` or to call `installAddon` action.

-The first one case is a installation in `nodeGroup` layer:
+# Add-Ons

+Cloud Scripting allows you to install a custom add-on either to a new environment, or to the existing one.
+You can develop your custom add-on in confines of another - *parent* manifest.
+Therefore, you need to state the add-on's installation type to *update* and declare essential properties within the *addons* section.

+You can install the developed add-on either by specifying a target <a href="/creating-manifest/selecting-containers/#all-containers-by-group" target="blank">*nodeGroup*</a>, or by calling the <a href="/creating-manifest/actions/#installaddon" target="blank">*installAddon*</a> action.

+The following example illustrates the add-on's installation to a specific *nodeGroup* (layer).

 ```json
 {